ChrstphrHll/npc_gen/students/Josius Iliphar.md

 ---
 # Josius Iliphar
 ### Description
-- Genasi Rouge from Magmus Centerhold
+- Genasi Rouge from Aldercrown Empire
 - 7th year Assault student in Fiesn
 - short curly dirty blonde hair that's put up, Violet Red eyes, and air skin
 - Is Iconoclastic and Shallow, and has Kindness as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes